Vibrato Tips & Insights: The Shaker Egg (Part 2 of 4)

 Yes.
 Eggs.
 Specifically, the shaker egg.

-We’ve all done this one.
+We’ve all tried this exercise with our students.
 But there is more than meets the eye.

 I always thought the shaker egg (pill bottle, TicTac box) was about getting a steady rhythm.
 True enough.
 But many students can shake an egg pretty competently with approximately zero seconds of practice.
 I didn’t see a lot of benefit, so my vibrato sequence was egg-free for years.

 I recently brought back the egg.
 And made a discovery.
-It’s awesome.
-But no one ever showed me what to look for or how those mechanics work when done correctly.
+It’s an awesome tool … which I didn’t realize the first time around, because no one ever showed me what to look for, or how those mechanics work when done correctly.

-There are two fundamentally different ways to create that oscillation.
+There are two fundamentally different ways to create an oscillation with the shaker egg.
 Unsurprisingly, the less efficient way is more instinctive for a majority of students.

 Let’s take a brief tangent to weight lifting.
 If you were to do a biceps curl, you are working hard against gravity to raise the dumbbell.
 (That’s pretty obvious.)
 Less immediately obvious is that lowering the weight with control — rather than simply letting it fall — also uses the biceps.
 The lowering motion is called the “negative.”